 a) HARQ entity: Is there a single HARQ entity serving both the serving cell TRP and TRP with different PCI?

-b) HARQ retransmissions: Can retransmission occur from different TRP than initial transmission?
+b) HARQ retransmissions: Can retransmission occur from different TRP than initial transmission for the same HARQ process?
 E.g. can initial transmission be done from serving cell TRP and retransmission from TRP with different PCI?

 4) Unified TCI aspects: How are the unified TCI states used in the inter-cell beam management?

-5) Inter-cell beam management and multi-TRP: Are there any differences to any of previous questions if multi-TRP is configured or if a single TRP is configured with inter-cell beam management (where applicable)?

-RAN2 would request RAN1 to provide feedback on at least the above questions and indicate information on any other aspects that may impact RAN2 work.
+RAN2 would request RAN1 feedback (on a level that explains the features, i.e. a dump of RAN1 agreements alone is usually not very hepful for progressing the work) on these.

 2. Actions: